SifatMd/Machine-Learning-Term-Project/README.md

 and at last, we took 3 separate results from the 3 models and taken max voting in prediction stage.

-**Concatenation Model**:
-It joins( concatenate ) the output of features extracted by ( output  of globalpooling layer from this two model)   MobileNET and   DenseNet121.
-This is a stronger model .

 **Single Model**:
 We ran Mobilenet as a single model.